 Use color to brighten your space.

 Maybe you have a favorite color theme already or perhaps you want to get into the school spirit with your new décor.
-Color is a great way to liven up a space and improve your mood during a time of transition.
+Color is a great way to liven up space and improve your mood during a time of transition.
 And especially in a small space, just a pop of color can make a big difference.

 Try curtains or a comforter in your favorite color or pattern.
 Even a brightly colored throw pillow can make a nice visual impact in a studio-style apartment or dorm setting.